 Bottle of Water and Put Inside of Bag

-Entrance fee to visit Bali Ubud Monkey Forest for adult at IDR 80,000 per person and for children at IDR 60,000 per person.
+Entrance fee to visit Bali Ubud Monkey Forest Weekday for adult at IDR 80,000 per person and for children at IDR 60,000 per person.
+For Weekend for Adult at IDR 100,000 per person and for Children at IDR 80,000 per person.
 The ticket can buy on spot on that day when you arrive at dance venue by cash in IDR (Indonesian Rupiah).

 If you bring a bag (plastic or paper) or plastic bottle, is better for you to entrust and left at ticket counter.